How Long Can You Leave Your Cat With an Automatic Feeder?

 For this reason, Krieger is also a big fan of automatic feeders.
 “They’re great,” she says.
 “If you have to go to work [outside the home] you can still feed your cat every four hours.”

-The Five a Day Felix plan is about more than just size and frequency of meals, though.
+The Five-a-Day Felix plan is about more than just size and frequency of meals, though.
 Drs.
-Ellis and Rowe also suggest using puzzle feeders and changing food location regularly to make meal times more mentally stimulating, monitoring your cat’s behavior and weight, and making sure they have plenty of water.
+Ellis and Rowe also suggest using puzzle feeders and changing the location of their food regularly to make meal times more mentally stimulating.
+They also say you should monitor your cat’s behavior and weight and make sure they have plenty of water.
 Automatic feeders can’t do all that, but they’re still better than just filling your cat’s bowl with food once a day and letting them free feed.

 “Eating can become an activity for cats — a way to pass the time — so an automatic feeder is good because it stops them from just eating because they are bored,” says Tamburo, who also suggests hiding treats around the house to give your cats some extra enrichment.